appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

             ]
     }
     ```
 3. Click the **Next** button.
-4. On **Review and Create** screen, give a meaningful name to your policy and click the **Create Policy** button.
+4. On the **Review and Create** screen, give a meaningful name to your policy and click the **Create Policy** button.
 Your policy is available in the list of policies.

 ## Create ECS task role